tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/快直播（超低延迟直播）/WebRTC 协议推流_intl_en.md

 The TXLivePusher SDK is mainly used to publish streams for LEB (ultra-low latency streaming).
-It can publish audio and video captured by the browser from the camera, screen, or a local media file to live streaming servers via WebRTC.
+It can publish audio and video the browser captures from the camera, screen, or a local media file to live streaming servers via WebRTC.
+>!
+With WebRTC, each push domain name can be used for up to **concurrent 100 streams** by default.
+If you want to push more streams, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ## Basics